NNPDF/nnpdf/validphys2/docs/guide.md

 This would show a comparison between the data and the PDFs convolved with the matching fktables.

-We may be interesting in automatizing this comparison for all the datasets including in both fits.
+We may be interested in automatizing this comparison for all the datasets including in both fits.
 This is what the production rule `matched_datasets_from_dataspecs` is for.
-Essentially, it resolves `experiments` in each dataset and puts the datasets with the same name together (in inner `dataspecs` that are generated implicitly) by taking the intersection, so that actions such as `plot_fancy_dataspecs` can act on it.
+Essentially, it resolves `experiments` in each of the `dataspecs` and puts the datasets with the same name together  by taking the intersection, so that actions such as `plot_fancy_dataspecs` can act on it (it output an inner `dataspec` list containing the appropriate keys).
 While the mechanism is complicated (you can see more details with `valdiphys --help config`), the resulting input cards are simple and powerful.
 It boils down to:

 ```yaml
 use_cuts: True